enricodeleo/jqlouds/README.md

 ## ToDo
 - Introduce CSS3 animations with jQuery fallback
 - SVG images with png fallback
 - ?

+## Experimental branches
+* the branch `css3` is an early attempt to adopt css3 transforms instead of jquery's animate.

 ## Release History
 * __v0.2.3__ -  06/07/14